A bowl of bulgur soup with lentils and spices is what you need on a cold winter day. It is full of flavors and super comforting.

-I used the Tomato Paste we made in summer just like we do when making cream of tomato soup, so this soup has a summery flavor inside.
+I used the tomato paste we made in summer just like we do when making tomato soup, so this soup has a summery flavor inside.
 I used a little chili and a generous amount of dried mint in lentil and bulgur soup, but you can add more spices to it like cumin, basil and black pepper.

 Lentil and Bulgur Soup

 Lentil and bulgur soup with dried mint and chili.
 So comforting!